 - reducing infant mortality rate to below 30 per 1000 live births

 - Achieving universal immunisation of children against all vaccine-preventable diseases

-NPP 2000 also put emphasis on other important needs of adolescents including protection from unwanted pregnancies and sexually transmitted diseases (STDs).
-It aims towards encouraging:
+NPP 2000 also put emphasis on other important needs of adolescents, including protection from unwanted pregnancies and sexually transmitted diseases (STDs).
+It aims to encourage: